Signal Processing Meets SGD: From Momentum to Filter: Experiments

-\textbf{Object Detection.} We conducted object detection experiments on the PASCAL VOC dataset~\cite{pascal-voc-2010}.
-The model used in these experiments was pre-trained on the COCO dataset~\cite{coco-dataset}, obtained from the official website.
+\textbf{Object Detection.} We conducted object detection experiments on the PASCAL VOC dataset~\citep{pascal-voc-2010}.
+The model used in these experiments was pre-trained on the COCO dataset~\citep{coco-dataset}, obtained from the official website.
 We trained this model on the VOC2007 and VOC2012 trainval dataset (17K) and evaluated it on the VOC2007 test dataset (5K).
-The utilized model was Faster-RCNN~\cite{faster_rcnn} with FPN, and the backbone was ResNet50~\cite{he2016deep}.
-Results are summarized in \hyperref[tab:object detection]{Tab.
-3}.
-To facilitate result reproduction, we provide the parameter table for this subpart in \hyperref[tab:hyperparameters_object_detection]{Tab.
-6}.
+The utilized model was Faster-RCNN~\cite{faster_rcnn} with FPN, and the backbone was ResNet50~\citep{he2016deep}.
+Results are summarized in Tab.~\ref{tab:object_detection}.
+To facilitate result reproduction, we provide the parameter table for this subpart in Appendix~\ref{sec:appendixe} Tab.~\ref{tab:hyperparameters_object_detection}.
 As expected, SGDF outperforms other methods.
 These results also illustrate the efficiency of our method in object detection tasks.

-\textbf{Image Generation.} The stability of optimizers is crucial, especially when training Generative Adversarial Networks (GANs).
-If the generator and discriminator have mismatched complexities, it can lead to imbalance during GAN training, causing the GAN to fail to converge.
-This is known as model collapse.
-For instance, Vanilla SGD frequently causes model collapse, making adaptive optimizers like Adam and RMSProp the preferred choice.
-Therefore, GAN training provides a good benchmark for assessing optimizer stability.
-For reproducibility details, please refer to the parameter table in \hyperref[tab:image_generation_hyperparameters]{Table 7}.

-We evaluated the Wasserstein-GAN with gradient penalty (WGAN-GP)~\cite{salimans2016improved}.
-Using well-known optimizers~\cite{bernstein2020distance,zaheer2018adaptive}, the model was trained for 100 epochs.
-We then calculated the Frechet Inception Distance (FID)~\cite{2017GANs} which is a metric that measures the similarity between the real image and the generated image distribution and is used to assess the quality of the generated model (lower FID indicates superior performance).
-Five random runs were conducted, and the outcomes are presented in \hyperref[fig:fid-wgan-gp]{Figure 3}.
-Results for SGD and MSVAG were extracted from Zhuang~\etal~\cite{zhuang2020adabelief}.

-Experimental results demonstrate that SGDF significantly enhances WGAN-GP model training, achieving a FID score higher than vanilla SGD and outperforming most adaptive optimization methods.
-The integration of a Wiener filter in SGDF facilitates smooth gradient updates, mitigating training oscillations and effectively addressing the issue of pattern collapse.